bg-loobook

 An Artistic Upbringing

-Curtis Wilson Cost was born in Palos Verdes, California in 1953.
-Shortly after, he moved to Oʻahu with his mother, a public school teacher.
-He visited his father, prolific representative painter James Peter Cost, each summer in Carmel-by-the-Sea, California, where his father owned a successful art gallery selling his oil and gouache paintings of coastal and rural California.
-Influenced by his artistic upbringing, especially by his father, Curtis developed a profound appreciation for drawing and painting from a young age.
+Curtis Wilson Cost was born in California in 1953.
+In 1968, he moved to Oʻahu with his mother, a public school teacher.
+He spent summers with his father, prolific representational artist James Peter Cost, in Carmel-by-the-Sea California, where his father owned a successful one-man art gallery showcasing his paintings of coastal and rural California.
+Influenced by his artistic upbringing, Curtis developed a profound appreciation for drawing and painting.

 1953